#1 - Get up Close, then take several Steps Back

 "Hike to Tent Rocks" by Paije Potter - Pattern #434 (slight adjustment)

-Look at this example of a Pinwheel Pattern #434.
 Pinwheel Patterns are a customer favorite!
 They usually use horizontal and vertical picture spots.
 They rotate around the center of the page.

-Here, they rotate around the Southwest Die.
 Paije used the Strip Frame 3x4 for her long distance shots of her hike in between her matted pictures.

-We all have those special times in our life and we want to use our specialty dies on our pages!
 So many of the specialty die page designs have spots that go both horizontally and vertically.
 You want to have enough photos to fill these spaces.
+Paije needed both horizontal and vertical shots to make this layout.

 "Reception Details" by Paije Potter - Pattern #344